oemof/tespy/doc/tutorials_examples.rst

 We provide two different tutorials for you to better understand how to work with TESPy.
-You will learn how to create basic models and get the idea of designing a plant and simulating the offdesign behaviour in the heat pump tutorial.
+You will learn how to create basic models and get the idea of designing a plant and simulating the offdesign behavior in the heat pump tutorial.
 On top of that, we created a tutorial for the usage of the combustion
-chamber: It is an important component for thermal power plants while beeing a source for many errors in the calculation.
+chamber: It is an important component for thermal power plants while being a source for many errors in the calculation.

 .. contents:: `Tutorials`
     :depth: 1
     :local:
     :backlinks: top

 .. _heat_pump_tutorial_label:
 .. include:: tutorials_examples/tutorial_heat_pump.rst
 .. _combustion_chamber_tutorial_label: